redmedical/hvstr/docs/guide/name-conflicts.md

 # Name Conflicts
 If you are reusing components more than just once on a page, the chances are high that two elements have the same e2e-id.
-Therefor HVSTR has a strategy to resolve these Issues.
+Therefor hvstr has a strategy to resolve these Issues.
 This page explains how:

 Through the DOM all elements have a logical tree structure.
 First of all, this tree gets proceeded reclusively and all e2e-id's get stored in a binomial tree.
 This tree detects all names, a name-conflict exists for and stores these conflicts, with all its elements in a list.